prashan/elastic_prototype/README.md

 python rectangular.py -d nutrition_folds -o dec1_rectangular_only_seed230_6 -b 5 -f 1
 *note the data is provided for 1 fold.
 ##Output generation
-When the program runs it will generate relevant .jpg files and .pdf files that shows the prototypes/subspaces.
-The .jpg files will be 2d or 3d plots of the chosen subspaces.
-The .pdf file will contain the information in the .jpg files and in addition would also contain more details about the chosen prototypes and classifications.
+When the program runs it will generate relevant .png files and .pdf files that shows the prototypes/subspaces in the "elastic_prototype/" directory.
+The .png files will be 2d or 3d plots of the chosen subspaces.
+The .pdf file will contain the information in the .png files and in addition would also contain more details about the chosen prototypes and classifications.